zerospiel/docs/docs/admin-creating-clusters.md

 6. Monitor Provisioning

-    k0rdent will now start provisioning resources (e.g., VMs, networks) and setting up the cluster.
+    k0rdent will now start provisioning resources (for example, VMs and networks) and setting up the cluster.
 To monitor this process, run:

     ```shell
     kubectl -n <namespace> get cluster <cluster-name> -o=yaml